 You could even ask other family members like a big brother to show the baby they also wear hats and that it’s fun to wear them.

-Getting your baby or toddler used to wear hats doesn’t have to be a stressful situation.
+Getting your baby or toddler used to wearing hats doesn’t have to be a stressful situation.
 Follow the tips I’ve mentioned and buy a variety of hats if possible.
 Choose hats that are age-appropriate and provide your little one with comfort.

 Encourage your little one to touch the hats and play with them and encourage dress-up where the older siblings are involved to create more fun and excitement.
 Make hat time fun by not giving up!